andreamad8/QDREN/README.md

 # Question Dependent Recurrent Entity Network (QDREN)
 This is a TensorFlow implementation of the Question Dependent Recurrent Entity Network (QDREN), which is a model based on the Recurrent Entity Network [Henaff].
 We named our model Question Dependent Recurrent Entity Network since our main contribution is to include the question into the memorization process.
 The following figure shows an overview of the QDREN model.
 We tested our model using 2 datasets: bAbI tasks [Peng] with 1K samples, and CNN news article [Hermann].
-In the bAbI task 1K sample we successfully passed 12 tasks.
+In the bAbI task 1K sample, we successfully passed 12 tasks.

 <p align="center">
 <img src="img/QDRENIMG.png" width="50%" />